Can Openers: Ratings of Sources

 Hundreds of can and jar openers are reviewed by owners on Amazon.com.
 Standout electric and handheld manual can openers typically receive a 4.5-star rating after at least 1,000 user reviews, (at least 500 reviews for jar openers).

 Walmart.com sells several popular brands of can openers, although not as many as Amazon.com.
-Two electric can openers earn a 4.5-star or better rating with more than 300 customer reviews posted.
+One electric can opener earns a 4.6-star rating with more than 800 customer reviews posted.